salilkmrsingh/github/README.md

 	For computer basics , look into computerBasics.txt For git part 1, look into gitAssignments1.txt
 	For git part 2, look into gitAssignment2.txt

+	For java fundamentals part 1, look into javafundamentals1.txt For java fundamentals part 2, look into javafundamentals2.txt